ChristianKohler/Homepage/content/posts/2019-11-25-lint-one-bite-at-a-time/index.md

 tags: javascript, webdev, lint,
 ---

-Linters like ESLint or TSLint can help make your code more readable and maintainable and help you to identify errors earlier.
-It's a good thing to use linters from the start of a project but it's also a good idea to introduce linters in an existing codebases.
+Linters such as ESLint or TSLint can help make your code more readable and maintainable, and help you detect errors earlier.
+It's good to use linters from the beginning, but it's also a good idea to introduce linters into an existing code base.

-This article focuses on introducing linters in existing codebases.
+This article focuses on the introduction of linters into existing code bases.

 # tl;dr;